johann-solo/oliveandmango.github.io/_posts/blog/2017-05-10-grilled-shrimp-sauce.md

 {% include image.html
             img="/img/MAY2017/grilled_shrimp_sauce_2.jpg"
             title="Grilled shrimp and sauce"
-            caption="Is the secret always in the sauce.
-This time it is." %}
+            caption="Is the secret always in the sauce?
+This time it is" %}

 The base BBQ sauce without the Sriracha is quite nice but adding the Sriracha bumps it up a flavour notch.
 The sauce can work beautifully with any meat whether baked or grilled, and would be wonderful with a pulled pork or even great to slather on a burger, or if you are Trini you will definitely love slathering this on your pizza!
 I served these BBQ shrimp over a bed of pasta with grilled veggies and lots of olive oil and garlic and it was fabulous but would pair really well with fried rice and greens and really anything you want to pair it with.
 Hope you like this spicy little number!
 <br>